-

 Do you foresee any imminent risks to the growth of the gambling market in your jurisdiction?

-Enforcement action, against both gambling businesses and their senior management who hold PMLs, will continue unabated.
-This is both a risk to the British market and an opportunity as it the increasing cost of compliance is likely to drive further mergers and acquisitions in the sector.
+Enforcement action, against both gambling businesses and their senior management who hold PMLs, will continue.
+This is arguably both a risk to the British market and an opportunity, as the increasing cost of compliance is likely to drive further mergers and acquisitions in the sector.

 The Covid-19 pandemic devastated the land-based gambling industry, as all non-essential premises (including casinos, betting shops, bingo halls and arcades) were required to close from March 2020, with casinos being the last to reopen fully more than a year later in May 2021.
-Whilst the land-based industry was closed for business, players who wanted to gamble had to do so online, and even at the time of writing in late 2023, the land-based industry has not yet fully recovered, with visitor numbers and spend still lower than pre-Covid.
+Whilst the land-based industry was closed for business, players who wanted to gamble had to do so online, and even at the time of writing, the land-based industry has not yet fully recovered.
+Although bookmakers are back to being close to their pre-Covid levels, casinos remain well below, and we have seen increased M&A activity in relation to casino premises licences.

-Further, the changes to advertising, including the pending voluntary ban on gambling operators being main football shirt sponsors, and the ASA rules prohibiting the use of celebrities, sportspeople and other persons prominent in youth culture from appearing in gambling advertisements, could also hinder the growth of the gambling industry.
+Changes to advertising, including the pending voluntary ban on gambling operators being main football shirt sponsors, and the ASA rules prohibiting the use of celebrities, sportspeople and other persons prominent in youth culture from appearing in gambling advertisements, could hinder the growth of the gambling industry.

 -